-Janelle commenced painting in 2001, gaining inspiration from her paternal grandfather Billy Stockman, one of the original members of the early Papunya Tula artists.
-Her works were considered very contemporary in style, with her paintings an expression of herself and her creative process.
-Her technique drew upon all of the elements used by artists she had watched painting as a child
+Janelle began painting in 2001 and her works are considered very contemporary in style.
+Her paintings are an expression of herself and her creative process.
+Her technique draws upon all of the elements used by artists she had watched painting as a child.

-Her work featured in exhibitions nationally and internationally and are represented in collections throughout Australia.
+Her work has been admired by many and featured in exhibitions nationally and internationally, as well as being represented in collections throughout Australia.